keshbach/PEP/README.md

 ## Building

-- Install Visual Studio 2017
+- Install Visual Studio 2019
+- Install Windows 10 SDK, version 10.0.19041.1
-- Install WDK for Windows 10, version 1809 (Also install the Visual Studio extensions when prompted.)
+- Install WDK for Windows 10, version 2004 (Also install the Visual Studio extensions when prompted.)
 - Launch a Command Prompt and go to the 'Source' directory
 - Run the command "cscript build.wsf /verbose:+ /binaryType:Release" (without the quotes) to build the release configuration (To build the debug configuration replace "Release" with "Debug".)